-Under the Wells Credit Agreement, the amount that the Company may borrow is limited to the lesser of the maximum available amount and borrowing base.
-The borrowing base is calculated as a percentage of the Company's eligible accounts receivable and eligible inventory (as defined in the Wells Credit Agreement).
-The Company is required to meet certain financial covenants, including a minimum monthly fixed charge coverage ratio of not less than 1.0 to 1.0, the testing of which commences on the last day of the month prior to the date the Company's Excess Availability (as defined in the Wells Credit Agreement) is less than the Threshold Amount and continuing for a period of 60 consecutive days, until the Company's availability is greater than or equal to the Threshold Amount.
-The Wells Credit Agreement also contains customary covenants and restrictions applicable to the Company, including agreements to provide financial information, comply with laws, pay taxes and maintain insurance, restrictions on the incurrence of certain indebtedness, guarantees and liens, restrictions on mergers, acquisitions and certain dispositions of assets, and restrictions on the payment of dividends and distributions.
-In addition, the Wells Credit Agreement requires the Company's cash accounts to be held with Wells Fargo Bank subject to an interim period during which the Company's cash accounts and activities are transitioned from BMO Bank to Wells Fargo Bank.
-The Credit Agreement is scheduled to mature on June 28, 2018.
+Other than the above mentioned amendment, the terms and conditions of the Amended Wells Credit Agreement are substantially similar to the Wells Credit Agreement.
+Under the Amended Wells Credit Agreement, the amount that the Company may borrow is limited to the lesser (i) of the maximum available amount and (ii) borrowing base.
+The borrowing base is calculated as a percentage of the Company's eligible accounts receivable and eligible inventory, plus a defined amount based upon certain of the Company's fixed assets (all as defined in the Amended Wells Credit Agreement).
+The Amended Wells Credit Agreement also contains customary covenants and restrictions applicable to the Company, including agreements to provide financial information, comply with laws, pay taxes and maintain insurance, restrictions on the incurrence of certain indebtedness, guarantees and liens, restrictions on mergers, acquisitions and certain dispositions of assets, and restrictions on the payment of dividends and distributions.
+The revolving line of credit is secured by substantially all of the Company's tangible and intangible assets (other than real property).
+The Amended Wells Credit Agreement is scheduled to mature on June 28, 2018.